 For further information about either a Training Course or an Assessment Expedition, please follow the links in the tables above to download the booking form.
 To secure your place on a course, we will require your completed booking form by no later than two weeks prior to the first day of the course.
 The course will definitely go ahead provided we receive a minimum of four confirmed bookings by this date.
 All candidates must be registered with Countryside Leader Award prior to attending any course.
 The cost of registration is currently £35.00 per person.

 Payment must be made in full on booking.
 We are happy to invoice, if required.

 Cancellations confirmed in writing by no later than 8 weeks prior to the first day of the expedition programme will be charged at 25% of the total price, and the remaining 75% will be refunded.
 Cancellations notified less than 8 weeks before the start date of the expedition programme will be charged for in full.

 Where, due to circumstances beyond their control, candidates are forced to miss part or all of a course, they will be offered a place on the next course with available places.
 Where this does not require Zest for Adventure in the expense of hiring additional staff or turning away paying candidates, no charge will be made for this.
 Where this does require Zest for Adventure to hire additional staff or turn away paying candidates in order to comply with Countryside Leader Award staffing ratios, then this will be charged for.

 Zest for Adventure Limited is an approved Course Provider for the Countryside Leader Award as well as a Duke of Edinburgh’s Award Approved Activity Provider for the Expedition Section.

-Please download the booking form and complete electronically, then save a copy for your records and email back to us.
+Please request a booking form and complete electronically, then save a copy for your records and email back to us.
 As long as the form is sent from the email address given on the booking form, the signature may be typed.
 Payment should be made by bank transfer, using the candidate's name as a reference.
 Alternatively, please let us know if you wish your organisation to be invoiced for this.